 }

 Is it blinking?
 Great!
 As you can see, we have two main methods.
 The setup() method is only executed once while the loop() method is constantly repeated.
-The command digitalWrite(ledPin,HIGH); is switching the LED on, digitalWrite(ledPin,LOW); switches it off again.
-The command delay(1000) is stopping the program for 1000 milliseconds.
+The command digitalWrite(ledPin,HIGH);

-Now make it blink faster πŸ™‚
+Now make it blink faster π

 The Complete Tutorial

-Dieser Beitrag ist auch auf Deutsch verfΓΌgbar: Workshop: Interaktive Weihnachtsdekoration Teil 2 – Blink
+Dieser Beitrag ist auch auf Deutsch verfΓΌgbar: Workshop: Interaktive Weihnachtsdekoration Teil 2 β Blink